-- 2.1 Under ATI Regulation 12, a dispute may be referred to Ofcom either by the person making a request under the ATI Regulations (a network provider6) or the person to whom the request was made under the ATI Regulations (an infrastructure operator7 or rights holder8)9.
+- 2.1 Under ATI Regulation 12, a dispute may be referred to Ofcom either by the person making a request under the ATI Regulations (a network provider5) or the person to whom the request was made under the ATI Regulations (an infrastructure operator6 or rights holder7)8.
 Such persons are referred to in this guidance as 'Parties'.
-Disputes may concern a request made by a network provider under ATI Regulations 4, 5, 610, 7, 8 or 9. - 2.2 In accordance with ATI Regulation 12, dispute referrals must not be made until there is no realistic prospect of the dispute being resolved without that reference to Ofcom.
-A dispute exists where: - a request has been refused in whole or in part, - where the terms under which the request is to be granted cannot be agreed, or - where there has been no response to the request within the time limit given in the ATI Regulations for responding (in this case only a network provider making the request may refer the dispute). - 2.3 ATI Regulation 12(6) provides that a Party who wishes to refer a dispute to Ofcom must do so in the manner it sets out. - 2.4 ATI Regulation 13 requires Ofcom to consider any dispute referred to it under ATI Regulation 12 and make a determination for resolving it.
-Ofcom must determine any
+Disputes may concern a request made by a network provider under ATI Regulations 4, 5, 69, 7, 8 or 9. - 2.2 In accordance with ATI Regulation 12, dispute referrals must not be made until there is no realistic prospect of the dispute being resolved without that reference to Ofcom.
+A dispute exists: - where a request has been refused in whole or in part, - where the terms under which the request is to be granted cannot be agreed, or - where there has been no response to the request within the time limit given in the ATI Regulations for responding (in this case only a network provider making the request may refer the dispute). - 2.3 ATI Regulation 12(6) provides that a Party who wishes to refer a dispute to Ofcommust do so in the manner it sets out. - 2.4 ATI Regulation 13 requires Ofcom to consider any dispute referred to it under ATI Regulation 12 and make a determination for resolving it.
+ATI Regulations 12 and 13